Eudonet SaaS General Terms and Conditions of Use

 - To install and administer its equipment and applications that are not provided by EUDONET, as well as its networks.

-14.2.
-Upon each renewal of the Agreement, EUDONET shall review the amount of the annual fee by applying the rate of inflation of the SYNTEC index (Chambres syndicale des SSII et éditeurs de logiciels [French association of software and computing services companies] published on the website http://www.syntec-informatique.fr) plus 3 percentage points, with the understanding that the inflation rate applied will be the one observed over the entire period since EUDONET last reviewed its prices.
-In the event that said inflation rate is negative, the fee increase will be limited to 3%.
+Upon each renewal of the Agreement, EUDONET shall review the amount of the annual fee by applying the rate of consumer price index rounded to one decimal place plus 3 percentage points, based on the average of the consumer price index of Québec province publically available over the entire period since the last price revision applied by the Supplier.
+In the event that said inflation rate is negative, the increase in the fee will be a minimum +3%.

-15.1.
-Invoices will be issued annually and will be payable within thirty (30) days by cheque or bank transfer.
+Invoices will be issued annually and will be payable within thirty (30) days by bank transfer.

-15.3.
-In the event that invoices are not paid by the due date, any overdue payments will give rise, without notice, to the billing of late payment interest, calculated per day of delay using the interest rate applied by the European Central Bank to its most recent refinancing operation plus 10 percentage points, in accordance with Article L441-6 of the Commercial Code.
+In the event that invoices are not paid by the due date, any overdue payments will give rise, without notice, to the billing of late payment interest, calculated per day of delay using the interest rate applied by the Bank of Canada to its most recent refinancing operation plus 10 percentage points.

 This interest will run from the day following the payment due date until the day that payment is made.

-15.5.
-The license fee and all other payment amounts herein are indicated excluding VAT, customs duties, withholding taxes, or any other applicable taxes, which are at the Client’s expense.
+The license fee and all other payment amounts herein are indicated excluding TPS and TVQ, customs duties, withholding taxes, or any other applicable taxes, which are at the Client’s expense.
 If any withholding tax, customs duties, or import taxes apply, the Client shall pay these taxes to the appropriate tax authorities and shall voluntarily provide EUDONET with proof thereof.

 In the event of EUDONET’s bankruptcy or insolvency, the Client reserves the right to request access to the source code for the programs that EUDONET owns, which are filed with the APP (Association pour la Protection des Programmes) in France.